Jesse-Kerr/meetup_retentions/README.md

+*BACKGROUND*

 * There are nearly 350,000 Meetup groups globally.
-* (How many are public?)
+Around 82% of their information is public.

 * Each Meetup group has had some number of events in the past, and each of those has been attended by some individuals.

-* I want to calculate each Meetup groups' retention rate, not popularity rate.
-One method: Simply count the average number of events each member attended.
+* Different meetups are more or less popular.

 *HYPOTHESIS*